ALWAR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO ALWAR

 Peak Season: December to January

-At a distance of 148 km from Jaipur, 160 km from Delhi, 117 km from Mathura and 172 km from Agra, Alwar is a city and administrative headquarters of Alwar district in the state of Rajasthan.
-Alwar is part of National Capital Region (NCR) and also famous for its Olive plantation in Tinkirudi.
-It is one of the popular tourist places near Delhi, Noida & Jaipur for 1-2 day trip.
+At a distance of 148 km from Jaipur, 160 km from Delhi, 117 km from Mathura, and 172 km from Agra, Alwar is a city and administrative headquarters of Alwar district in the state of Rajasthan.
+Alwar is part of the National Capital Region (NCR) and also famous for its Olive plantation in Tinkirudi.
+It is one of the popular tourist places near Delhi and also one of the best places to visit in Rajasthan.

-Alwar is situated between small hills of Aravali range and has great historical importance.
+Alwar is situated between small hills of the Aravali range and has great historical importance.
 It was founded in 1049 by Maharaja Alaghraj.
-A Rajput state for a long time, Alwar eventually fell into the hands of Delhi Sultans in early 13th centuries.
-Marathas and Jats of Bharatpur also ruled this region for very short period.
+A Rajput state for a long time, Alwar eventually fell into the hands of Delhi Sultans in the early 13th century.
+Marathas and Jats of Bharatpur also ruled this region for a very short period.
 Rao Partap Singh, a Rajput prince took the Alwar Fort from Jat Raja of Bharatpur and laid down the foundation for modern Alwar.
 Alwar is among the must include places in your Jaipur tour packages.

-Alwar is famous for beautiful lakes, grand palaces, magnificent temples and towering forts which are the must-experience things to do as part of Alwar tour packages.
-Bala Quila or Alwar Fort, City Palace and Vijay Mandir Palace, Siliserh Lake and Palace, Moosi Maharani Ki Chhatri, Tripolia, Moti Doongri, Bhangarh Fort, Company Bagh, Government Museum, Tomb of Fateh Jung, Kalakand Market, Neemrana Fort and Naldeshwar are the important attractions of Alwar.
+Alwar is famous for beautiful lakes, grand palaces, magnificent temples, and towering forts which are the must-experience things to do as part of Alwar tour packages.
+Bala Quila or Alwar Fort, City Palace and Vijay Mandir Palace, Siliserh Lake and Palace, Moosi Maharani Ki Chhatri, Tripolia, Moti Doongri, Bhangarh Fort, Company Bagh, Government Museum, Tomb of Fateh Jung, Kalakand Market, Neemrana Fort, and Naldeshwar are the important tourist places in Alwar.
 The Sariska National Sanctuary is located in the Aravalli hills only a few kilometers away from Alwar, Rajasthan.